WenchangGaoT/contact_graspnet/contact_graspnet/README.md

 #### Visualization options

 - `--viz_o3d` (store_true): If this flag is used, grasp proposals will be visualized in an open3d visualizer window.
-- `--viz_heatmap` (store_true): If this flag is used, point cloud will be colored with heatmap labels.
-If flag is not used, point clouds will be colored with rgb values, if they exist (only real data will have rgb pointclouds)
 - `--viz_all_grasps` (store_true): If this flag is used, all top 200 grasps (minus duplicates) will be visualized with a thin black line.
 - `--viz_save_as_mp4`(store_true): If this flag is used, grasp proposal visualization will be saved as a gif.
 If flag is not used, a `.png` image will be saved.
 - `--viz_id` (int): If specified, highlight grasp with id `viz_id` with thick green line.